 The technical dilemma of nuclear proliferation in the Middle East ☢️

 From a technical standpoint, Iran's possession of nuclear weapons would imply a shift in the regional balance.
-Uranium enrichment at 60% already allows a qualitative leap toward the 90% needed for a nuclear device.
-A missile with an Iranian atomic warhead would alter the current deterrence, where Israel maintains the only undeclared nuclear capability in the region.
+Uranium enrichment at 60% already allows a qualitative leap towards the 90% needed for a nuclear device.
+A missile with an Iranian atomic warhead would alter the current deterrence, where Israel maintains the only undeclared nuclear capability in the area.
 Anti-missile defense systems such as David's Sling or THAAD would see their effectiveness reduced in the face of a coordinated attack.

 Trump, the Pope, and the missile that nobody knows where it lands 🚀